 - Physical evidence (hair, tissue, scat, whole specimens, or diagnostic osteological material) subjected to peer-reviewed forensic or genetic analysis yielding results incompatible with known regional fauna.

-- High-resolution daylight photography or video from multiple independent observers in different decades that has withstood stabilisation, photogrammetric, and anatomical scrutiny.
+- High-resolution daylight photography or video from multiple independent observers in different decades that has withstood stabilization, photogrammetric, and anatomical scrutiny.

 - Footprint casts exhibiting dermal ridges, mid-tarsal flexibility, or other non-human primate traits confirmed by primatologists or forensic podiatrists.